blueyorange/teaching/setup/GCSE Physics.md

 - describe the basic structure of an atom
 - state that the nuclear radius is approximately 1/10 000 of the radius of an atom
 - state that electrons are arranged at different distances from the nucleus
-- describe how absorption and emission of electronmagnetic radiation causes changes to electron energies
+- describe how absorption and emission of electromagnetic radiation causes changes to electron energies

 ### 4.1.2 Mass number, atomic number and isotopes